Shaarav4795/StudySnap/README.md

    - **Summary/Guide:** AI-written overview in paragraph or bullet form.
    - **Questions:** multiple-choice with explanations (and Quiz practice flow).
    - **Flashcards:** swipe through concise Q/A cards.
+   - **Tutor:** a smart AI tutor with context of your work to assist you
 5. Track progress with levels, XP, streaks, achievements, and theme switching from the profile.
 6. Add the StudySnap widget from the Home Screen to keep studying top of mind.